 Kimochis are also being used in classrooms to teach social skills and conflict management.
 The school kit includes the 296-page "Feel Guide: Teacher’s Edition," the "Feel Guide: Home Edition," all five Kimochis characters, and 29 feeling pillows.

 Don’t tell the kids, but books and movies can be more than just entertainment.
 San Francisco-based childhood social skills teacher Dominique Baudry says that reading books and watching movies with children present ideal opportunities to talk about emotions and behavior.
 “When reading together, ask your child, ‘What do you think he’s feeling?’
 Talk about a character’s motive and intention.
 ‘Why do you think he did that?’”
 One of her favorites for younger kids: Knuffle Bunny.
 “Ask your child, ‘Why is she frustrated?
 Why is the dad frustrated?” she suggests.
-(Other great emotional conversation starters, says Baudry: Anything by children’s book authors Mo Williams or Kevin Henkes.)
+(Other great emotional conversation starters, says Baudry: Anything by children’s book authors Mo Willems or Kevin Henkes.)

 Similarly, after watching a movie together, ask your child why a character was angry, frustrated, sad, or excited.
 These conversations all present an opportunity to expand what Baudry calls “emotional literacy,” so that children get used to talking about why people behave the way they do and how they might have responded differently.
 What’s more, adds Baudry, doing this with make-believe characters makes it that much easier for kids to be emotionally fluent when talking about their own emotions — which is the whole idea.